 – Three sage hall

-There is peaceful atmosphere in temple and I got some time for meditation away from hustle and bustle of city.
-Some more pictures from temple –
+There is a peaceful atmosphere in the temple and I got some time for meditation away from hustle and bustle of the city.
+Some more pictures from the temple –

-YuYuan Garden (Happiness Garden)– This garden is built by Ming Dynasty around 400 years back.
+This garden is built by the Ming Dynasty around 400 years back.
 It covers 20,000sq. meters area.
-Glimpses of ancient China can be seen in the garden in form of Pagodas, arches, trees and walkways.
+Glimpses of ancient China can be seen in the garden in the form of Pagodas, arches, trees, and walkways.

-Oriental Pearl Tower – This tower is located on banks of Huangpu river and also it is the FIFTH highest tower in the world.
+This tower is located on banks of Huangpu River and also it is the FIFTH highest tower in the world.
 This tower has 3 Observation Decks on 3 Pearl shaped spheres.
-Due to lack of time and rains, I skipped going to Observation deck.
+Due to lack of time and rains, I skipped going to the Observation deck.

 Enjoy Skyline views in evenings from high rise restaurant or hotel room

-There are many tourist attractions in Shanghai like Disneyland, Traditional water Villages at about couple of hours drive.
-For them you may require 2 to 3 days more.
+There are many tourist attractions in Shanghai like Disneyland, Traditional water Villages at about a couple of hours drive.
+For them, you may require 2 to 3 days more.

-There are special scooters in China, which I have seen first time.
-The specialty of these two wheeler are that, it is covered by plastic to protect from rain.
+There are special scooters in China, which I have seen the first time.
+The specialty of this two-wheeler is that it is covered by plastic to protect from rain.

-I wish, I could have more time to explore more things in Shanghai.
-Also it was raining but it could not stop my travel spirits.
-The only thing which I missed is, if it would not rained then I could havCe taken more pictures with blue sky.
+I wish I could have more time to explore more things in Shanghai.
+Also, it was raining but it could not stop my travel spirits.
+The only thing which I missed is if it would not rain then I could have taken more pictures with blue sky.

-Currency of China – Yuan (Exchange can be done in Banks, Exchange machines at hotels and on International Airports).
+The currency of China – Yuan (Exchange can be done in Banks, Exchange machines at hotels and on International Airports).
 You must have these 10 Apps downloaded to your device when visiting China.